gracelang/language/standardPrelude/standard.md

     // log base 2 of self

     ln -> Number
     // the natural log of self

     exp -> Number
     // e raised to the power of self

     log10 -> Number
     // log base 10 of self

+    prefix > -> Pattern
+    // a pattern that matches all numbers > self

+    prefix ≥ -> Pattern
+    // a pattern that matches all numbers ≥ self

+    prefix < -> Pattern
+    // a pattern that matches all numbers < self

+    prefix ≤ -> Pattern
+    // a pattern that matches all numbers ≤ self
 }
 ```